wangziqi2013/wangziqi2013.github.io/_posts/2019-08-02-crash-consistency-in-encrypted.markdown

 operation.
 Since the counter cache has lower latency, the NVM controller could partially or fully parallelize padding generation and data read from NVM, reducing the extra read latency to a minimum.

+One of the chanllenges of using counter mode encryption identified by the paper is about the consistency between cache line data written back to the NVM and the counter value.
+On current hardware platform, only the atomicity of one single write is guaranteed by the hardware.
+By contrast, with counter mode encryption, two NVM writes are generated per store: one for the regular data write, another for updating the counter map on the NVM.
+Without proper handling, this may lead to data corruption which renders NVM data unreadable.